RobertCraigie/prisma-client-py/README.md

 ### Supported platforms

-Only MacOS and Linux are officially supported.
+Windows, MacOS and Linux are all officially supported.

-Windows is unofficially supported as tests are not currently ran on windows.

 ## Version guarantees